robotic-vision-lab/Vision-Based-Guidance-For-Tracking-Dynamic-Objects/README.md

 ## Vision-Based Collision Avoidance

 ### Overview
-One of several key applications of computer vision algorithms is performing navigation tasks with robots around obstacles, primarily using visual information in order to avoid collisions.
+One of several key applications of computer vision algorithms is performing navigation tasks with robots around obstacles, primarily using visual information to avoid collisions.

 #### Purpose
 Contain computer vision algorithms needed to perform Vision-based Collision Avoidance.
 These algorithms may be used in various combinations, pipelines or standalone depending upon the complexity and/or requirement of fulfillment of a task.